foundry-rs/book/src/misc/struct-encoding.md

 Only the new [ABI coder v2](https://docs.soliditylang.org/en/latest/layout-of-source-files.html#abi-coder-pragma) can encode and decode arbitrarily nested arrays and structs.
 Since Solidity 0.8.0 it is activated by default, prior to that it needs to be activated via `pragma experimental ABIEncoderV2`.

-Structs map to the ABI type "tuple", See also [Mapping Solidity to ABI types](https://docs.soliditylang.org/en/latest/abi-spec.html#mapping-solidity-to-abi-types)
+Solidity structs map to the ABI type "tuple".
+For more information on how Solidity types map to ABI types see [Mapping Solidity to ABI types](https://docs.soliditylang.org/en/latest/abi-spec.html#mapping-solidity-to-abi-types) in the Solidity documentation.

-Structs are therefor encoded and decodes as tuples.
-So `MyStruct` is a `(address,uint256)` tuple when it comes to the ABI spec.
+Structs are therefore encoded and decodes as tuples.
+So the struct we defined above, `MyStruct`, maps to the tuple `(address,uint256)` in terms of the ABI.

-For example the ABI of
+Let's see how this works in a contract:

 ```solidity
 pragma solidity =0.8.15;